 Download and install additional plugins

-If necessary, download and install additional plugins that are not bundled with the IDE from the IntelliJ IDEA plugins repository.
+If necessary, click Plugins in the left-hand pane and download and install additional plugins from the IntelliJ IDEA plugins repository.

 Start a project in IntelliJ IDEA

-On the Welcome screen, you can do the following:
+In the Welcome to IntelliJ IDEA dialog, you can do the following: